Risk, Crisis and Resilience Management MSc

 Each unit on this course is worth a certain number of credits.

-In each year, you need to study units worth a total of 180 credits.
+On the full-time course, you'll study units worth a total of 180 credits.
 For example, 4 units worth 30 credits and 1 unit is worth 60 credits.

 Core units on this course include: